twilightscapes/pirateweb/static/content/pages/index.md

 description: PIRATE - social media for the people by the people
 svgzindex: x
 coverletter:
-  coverText: About PIRATE
+  coverText: Become a Pirate!
   coverLink: /contact
-  showCover: false
+  showCover: true
 sharethis: false
 profTitle: Hoist Your Flag!
 tags: